kewalaka/terraform-azure-starter-template/README.md

 ## Do you have a sample?

-[Sure do](https://dev.azure.com/kewalaka/tfSample-KeyVaultRBAC)!
-The sample uses this pipeline template and includes a small amount of Terraform code to deploy a KeyVault using Azure IAM to secure the access policy.
+[Sure do](https://dev.azure.com/kewalaka/tfSample-KeyVaultAVM)!
+The sample uses this pipeline template and includes a small amount of Terraform code to deploy a KeyVault using an [Azure Verified Module](https://aka.ms/AVM).

 ## Azure service principal setup